Dragunov SVD Sniper Rifle, with modern polymer stock

 Foreign SVD clones and look-alikes: top to bottom Al Kadesih rifle (Iraq), Type 85 rifle (China) and FPK rifle (Romania).
 Note that only two former rifles are true clones of SVD; the latter one, FPK in fact is a modified Kalashnikov AK rifle restyled to look like SVD and chambered for 7,62x54R.

 |Magazine capacity, rounds||10|

-The Dragunov SVD sniper rifle was not designed as a “standard” sniper rifle in the Western meaning of the term.
+The Dragunov SVD sniper rifle was not intended as a “standard” sniper rifle in the usual accepted meaning of the term.
 In fact, the main role of the SVD rifle in the Soviet / Russian Army is to extend the effective range of fire of every infantry squad out to about 600-800 meters and to provide specialised fire support.
 The SVD is a lightweight and highly reliable rifle, capable of rapid and accurate semi-automatic fire.

 The chassis can be installed by the user in the armory of the unit or in the workshop.
 Once installed it adds just 200-250 grams to the weight of the rifle.
 The design is patented.
 At the present time SVD and SVDS rifles equipped with this chassis are being field-tested by Russian FSB and SSO units.